 This practice has been effectively confirmed in the above-noted Guidelines on the National Security Review of Investments under the ICA.
-The Guidelines expressly state that where investors are aware that any of the nine factors set out above in the guidelines "may be present," it would be prudent for the parties to contact the Investment Review Division "at the earliest stages of the development of their investment projects to discuss the investment and, where applicable, to file a notification (or an application for net benefit review) at least 45 days prior to its planned implementation."
+The Guidelines strongly encourage, particularly where an investor is a SOE (or subject to state-influence), or in cases where the eleven factors may be present, to contact the Investment Review Division "at the earliest stages of the development of their investment projects to discuss the investment and, where applicable, to file a notification (or an application for net benefit review) at least 45 days prior to its planned implementation."

-Thus, investors should now be aware that the government has indicated its preference that in situations in which national security concerns are present, it prefers to manage these concerns on a "pre-closing basis" before ownership has transferred in lieu of the current requirement in the ICA which permits an investor to wait for as long as 30 days following closing for transactions that are only subject to notification.
+Thus, investors should now be aware that the government has indicated its preference that in situations in which national security concerns are present, it prefers to manage these concerns on a

+"pre-closing basis" before ownership has transferred in lieu of the current requirement in the ICA which permits an investor to wait for as long as 30 days following closing for transactions that are only subject to notification.
 Thus, in order to achieve absolute investment certainty, the parties to a transaction should endeavour to file as soon as possible, ideally 45 days prior to closing if the transaction circumstances permits such a step to be taken.